ton Hargate Primary School’s Vision Statement

-At Hampton Hargate Primary School we are committed to the academic, personal, social and emotional development for all of our pupils.
-We promote an engaging environment where successful and inspiring teaching and enthusiastic learning, tolerance and mutual respect towards others is valued above all else.
+At Hampton Hargate Primary School we are committed to the academic, personal, social and emotional development of all of our pupils.
+We promote an engaging environment where successful and inspiring teaching, enthusiastic learning, tolerance and mutual respect towards others is valued above all else.

-In pursuit of excellence we will always endeavour to demonstrate best practice, to promote the spiritual, moral, cultural, mental and physical developments of pupils in our school and in society, and prepare pupils in our school for the opportunities, responsibilities and experience of later life.
+In pursuit of excellence we will always endeavour to demonstrate best practice, promote the spiritual, moral, cultural, mental and physical developments of pupils - in our school and in society - and prepare the children for the opportunities, responsibilities and experiences of later life.

-All pupils will experience a broad and balanced curriculum, which supports, challenges and extends their self discipline, motivation and self esteem in order to achieve excellence in learning.
-In working closely with pupils, parents and the wider community we will encourage the children to develop into confident, successful, responsible, independent beings who have an appropriate sense of Citizenship.
+All pupils will experience a broad and balanced curriculum, which supports, challenges and extends their self-discipline, motivation and self esteem in order to achieve excellence in learning.
+By working closely with pupils, parents and the wider community we will support and encourage the children to develop into confident, successful, responsible, independent beings who have an appreciation and sense of Citizenship.

 Hampton Hargate Primary School’s Aims

-Our aim and expectation is to foster the development of interesting and well informed children who are able to think for themselves and act in a responsible independent way.
-We aim to develop enquiring open minds, self disciplined work habits and a search for excellence in all things.
+Our aim and expectation is to foster the development of inquisitive and well-informed children who are able to think for themselves and act in a responsible, independent way.
+We aim to develop enquiring open minds, self-disciplined work habits and a search for excellence in all things.

 We will strive to: